The Education Endowment Foundation Trial

 The extension into 2020/21 involved further on-line training sessions in which we aimed to support teachers in consolidating student learning, bridging gaps due to lockdown, and helping students to make connections across different areas of mathematics.

-We asked teachers to spend at least two weeks on each of the five RME modules in Year 7, and again in Year 8.
+We asked teachers to spend at least two weeks on each of the ten RME modules – five in Year 7, and a further five in Year 8.
 The content covered in the modules matched with topics that are usually covered in Years 7 and 8:

 fractions, percentages, ratio, comparing proportional quantities, unitary methods, proportional reasoning, area of plane shapes including circles, Pythagoras Theorem, mean, median, mode and range for non- grouped and grouped data, pictographs, bar charts, stem and leaf diagrams, pie charts, simplifying algebraic expressions, re-arranging formulae, straight line graphs, gradient and intercept